 Vertical CRS for Soundings

-For ENC the vertical CRS must be in metres.
+For ENC the vertical CRS must be in metres and is only relevant to soundings (S-101 features Sounding and Depth – No Bottom Found, see S-101 Annex A – Data Classification and Encoding Guide clause 3.9), where the depth information is stored in the Z-coordinate.
 Depths are represented by positive values, while negative values indicate intertidal (drying) soundings.

 Although all coordinates in a dataset must refer to the same geodetic CRS, different Vertical Datums can be used for the depth component of a coordinate tuple.
 Therefore the vertical CRS can be repeated.
 For each vertical CRS a unique identifier is defined.
 Those identifiers will be used to indicate which Vertical CRS is used.